 It is very typical for concrete pools to need brushing every week and for the use and cost of chemicals to be more than fiberglass over time because of the need to get into the pores and keep algae at bay.
 The concrete surface of the gunite pool is also alkaline based which continuously increases the pH level of the pool.
 The fiberglass surface of a pool is inert and nothing sticks to it.
 Concrete pools also require daily doses of muriatic acid to lower the pH of the water.

-Another great thing about a fiberglass pool is that the shell is manufactured and delivered to your home which allows installation to occur in only about 2 days.
+Another great thing about a fiberglass pool is that the shell is manufactured and delivered to your home which allows installation to occur in a short amount of time.
 When you compare this to an installation time of 3 to 6 months for a gunite pool.

 Click on the pools below to learn more, or visit one of our 3 stores to talk with a Pool Specialist about the best option for your yard and budget.
 We believe that your backyard and your swimming pool are extensions of your home, so let’s make sure your vision becomes a reality!

 Financing is Available for qualified customers.
 Click here for more information.

 (Financing for inground pools not available from Wells Fargo)